jundalisay/superb/content/en/social/economics/four-branches.md

 ---
-title: "The 4 Branches of Pantrynomics"
+title: "The 4 Branches of Superphysics"
 heading: "From the 4 Laws of Value"
 date: 2019-08-02
 image: "/photos/happysuccess.jpg"
-description : "The 4 branches of Pantrynomics are Personal, Social, Micro, Macro, These based on the 4 laws of value"
+description : "The 4 branches of Superphysics are Personal, Social, Micro, Macro, These based on the 4 laws of value"
-linkb: /social/economics/
-linkbtext: "Pantrynomics Articles"
-linkf: /social/
-linkftext: "Social Superphysics"
 youtube: "rVP73TV2X0s"
 author: Juan
 icon: /icons/pantry.png